goschtl/zope/z3c.zalchemy/sandbox/src/z3c/zalchemy/README.txt

 Then we need to simulate a beforeTraversal Event :

-  >>> from zalchemy.datamanager import beforeTraversal
+  >>> from z3c.zalchemy.datamanager import beforeTraversal
   >>> beforeTraversal(None)

   >>> a = A()